kden/kden.github.io/sunlight-sensor/SensorHardwareV2.md

 Originally I ordered some nice enclosures which are intended specifically for electronics projects, but they were too small to hold a USB power bank.
 They also tend to be held shut with screws, and I knew that since these were prototypes I'd probably be opening them up a lot.

-I decided to try the Plano Waterproof Stowaway.
+I decided to try the Plano Waterproof Stowaway 3400.
 It has a gasket and satisfying snap-shut latches.
 It's a soft plastic that I could cut holes in for the WiFi antenna and light sensor.
 It was a good fit.

 <figure>
   <img src="images/plano_enclosure.jpg" width="400" alt="A clear plastic Plano Waterproof Stowaway box with orange latches." />